What Is The Meaning Of "Torchlight"?

 Our Shared Mission

-Through our partner agencies our mission is to provide the many worthwhile services and programs that assist the elderly, build character in our youth, provide basic human service needs, offer assistance and comfort in times of disaster, and to bring smiles to those who need them.
+Through our partner agencies our mission is to provide the many worthwhile services and programs that assist the elderly, build character in our youth, provide basic human service needs, offer assistance and comfort in times of disaster.

 How Your Donations Help